 The Texas Heeler breed is the result of breeding an Australian Cattle Dog with an Australian Shepherd.
 Originally from Texas, this highly intelligent dog has a great temperament and is highly adaptable, making them an excellent family pet and working dog.
 While many of their traits and characteristics are unpredictable due to the fact that they are a hybrid, the popularity of this dog has continued to grow within the last few years.
+They are slowly becoming one of the more popular Australian Shepherd mix breeds.

 If you want to learn more about this crossbreed of dog, read on below as we discuss their history, characteristics and what living with and taking care of a Texas Heeler is like.